-First round Second round Jump-off Table A Table A Starting order Starting Order 3.1 Against the clock Not against the clock Reverse order of penalties and time in the 1 st round; Athletes retain their drawn order in case of equality of penalties and time Same as 2 nd Round 3.2 Not against the clock Not against the clock Reverse order of penalties in the 1st round; Athletes retain their drawn order in case of equality of penalties Same as 2 nd round 3.3.1 Against the clock Against the clock Reverse order of penalties and time in the 1st round: Athletes retain their drawn order in case of equality of penalties and time.
+First round Jump-off Table A Table A Starting order Starting Order 3.1 Against the clock Not against the clock Reverse order of penalties and time in the 1 st round; Athletes retain their drawn order in case of equality of penalties and time Same as 2 nd Round 3.2 Not against the clock .2 Not against Not against Reverse order of penalties in the 1st round; Athletes retain 3.3.1 Against the clock Against the clock Reverse order of penalties and time in the 1st round: Athletes retain their drawn order in case of equality of penalties and time.
 No jump-off 3.3.2 Not against the clock Against the clock Reverse order of penalties in the 1 st Round: Athletes retain their drawn order in case of equality of penalties.
-No jump-off 3.4.1 Against the clock Against the clock Reverse order of penalties and time in the 1st round: Athletes retain their drawn order in case of equality of penalties and time.
+No jump-off 3.4.1 Against the clock Against the Reverse order of penalties and time in the 1st round: Athletes retain their drawn order in case of equality of penalties and time.
 Same as 2 nd round 3.
 4.2 Not against the clock Against the clock Reverse order of penalties in the 1st round: Athletes retain their drawn order in case of equality of penalties Same as 2 nd round